Rashmika-Dineth/Linux/Assignment 6/ReadMe.md

 - What do you notice in this file?

   - This file contains the list of the dep file swhich is binary package repository (for installing software).
-So we can update this file so we can install the nessasary file packages along-side with ubuntu.
+So we can update this file so we can install the necessary file packages along-side with ubuntu.

 ![](./Images/17.png)